COMMUNITY CONNECTION EVENTS

 Camp Outreach Volunteer

-Camp Outreach is St. John’s annual week-long summer outreach program.
+Camp Outreach is St. John’s annual summer outreach program.
 We promote service to others while enjoying fellowship.
-Our program is designed for children and youth to create meaningful projects that are distributed to our community.
+Our program is designed for children to create meaningful projects that are distributed to our community and for youth to serve in leadership roles.

 All are invited to join in a fun-filled day of egg hunting, games, and food.
-Volunteers are needed to make the Egg Hunt a success.
-The event is typically held the Saturday prior to Easter.
+Many volunteers are needed to make the egg hunt a success.
+The event is held the Saturday prior to Easter at Cypress Bend Park.

 On Fat Tuesday, also known as Shrove Tuesday, we invite our church family, friends, and neighbors to join us for an evening of games, food, fellowship, and fun.